ahinchman1/TornadoFX-DnD-TilesFX/README.md

 Notable TornadoFX features:
  - Datagrid paginators: paginate cells with a set cell count per page
- - JSON Support: Lightweight support for reading JSON files and parsing them into files
+ - JSON Support: Lightweight support for reading JSON files and parsing them into files.
+Define your grids and tiles using   JSON files for grid/tile construction
+       ```   {
+               "title": "a_block",
+               "width": 100.0,
+               "height": 100.0,
+               "color": "#00AEEF"
+             }
+       ```
  - Models and Scopes:
     - TileBuilder: builds a singular tile using TilesFX
     - TilePlacement and GridInfo: used to create custom grids with TilesFX